A tsunami of online gift-shoppers is about to break.

 The key to increasing sales and delighting customers will be a tailored customer experience that makes finding the best gifts as effortless as possible.

 Greater Convenience and Easier Decision-Making Are Top of Mind for Shoppers

-For many people, in-store shopping has become a “no-no” out of fears of COVID-19.
+For many people, in-store shopping is still a “no-no” due to fears of COVID-19.
 But, interestingly, the rising tide of online shopping is still largely being driven out of a desire for greater convenience.

 Two out of three shoppers (69%) cited convenience as the top reason for shopping online, according to a CreditCards.com study.
 And although the risk of COVID-19 increases with age, Gen Z’ers were the generation most likely to give “avoiding human contact” as their main reason for avoiding in-person shopping.

-Other priorities for eCommerce holiday shoppers this year are seizing better deals (46%) and finding bigger selections (44%).
+Other priorities for eCommerce holiday shoppers are seizing better deals (46%) and finding a greater selection (44%).

 At the same time, many shoppers (29%) say the sheer amount of choices available online contributes to gift-giving stress.
 For websites with large inventories, helping your site visitors avoid choice paralysis is integral to keeping them engaged and ultimately, converting them.

 Brands & Retailers That Tailor Product Discovery for Gift-Buying Will Come Out on Top

 Capturing the attention and intent of eCommerce shoppers on a mission to find the best gifts at the best prices requires an ideal customer experience.
 As we know, convenience, access to a wide selection of relevant items, and competitive deals are some of shoppers’ main priorities.

 With this in mind, brands and retailers that proactively tweak their product discovery journies to enable an easier gift-buying experience will reap the benefits of higher conversion and greater sales.